sarahmk125/beneath-stream/README.md

 - On MacOS, need to run `xcode-select --install` to avoid the error documented in `beneath_sdk_error.txt`
 - When creating a project from the commandline, ran into error documented in `cli_create_project_error.txt`.
 This also occurs when trying to authenticate via Python SDK.
+- Running on Docker, I get the issue in `beneath_sdk_get_secret_docker.txt`.
+However, this is resolved by copying the `secret.txt` file to `/root/.beneath/secret.txt` in the container.
+- Running `client = beneath.Client()` then `await client.start()` results in error `Client has no object start`
+- When running the service I get `ModuleNotFoundError: No module named 'importlib_metadata'`.
+This is solved by installing `importlib-metadata`
+- It's not immediately clear when I need to start the client; I run `await stream.write()` and get the Client not started error documented in `client_error.txt`